The Pedro Zamora Public Policy Fellowship

 - Preparation of briefing materials, correspondence, and mailings

 Candidates should have strong research, writing and organizational skills and willingness to work in a professional office.
 Ability to work independently in a fast-paced environment is critical.
 Familiarity with HIV-related issues and the legislative processes is preferred.
 Both graduate and undergraduate students are welcome to apply.
-Fellows must commit to working a minimum of 30 hours per week for 8 weeks
+Fellows must commit to working a minimum of 30 hours per week for a minimum of 16 weeks

 .
-The maximum period is 26 weeks.
 All people including people of color, women, gay, lesbian, bisexual, and transgender individuals, and HIV positive individuals are encouraged to apply.
 Candidates must be a U.S. citizen or have secured the necessary visa for authorized work in the U.S. prior to application.
 Proof of eligibility to work in the U.S. required prior to final acceptance.

 The fellowship includes a living stipend